ahmetsagdasli/react-notes/README.md

-# This study will be on RactJS notes tha had taken along the projects Tha have created in 2024
+# This study will be on ReactJS notes that I have taken along with the projects I created in 2024.